leporello-js/leporello-js/README.md

 ES6 modules are suppoted.
 Default exports are not currently supported, only named exports.
 Circular module dependencies are not supported (currently they crash IDE (TODO)).
 Import/export aliases are not supported.
 Exporting `let` variables is not supported. `import.meta` is not supported.

+Async and await are supported.

 Generators are not supported.

-Async/await will be supported in future.

 Destructuring is mostly supported.

 Some operators are not currently supported:
-  - Unary negation, unary plus
+  - Unary plus
   - Bitwise operators
   - `in`, `instanceof`
   - `void`